 - Customer begins a messaging conversation via your messaging channel.
-For Web Widget and mobile SDKs, Answer Bot is the first responder for the conversation and interacts with the customer, based on the flow designed in the Flow Builder.
-Social messaging conversations do not currently include Answer Bot functionality and an agent is immediately made the first responder – skip ahead to step 3.
+For Web Widget and mobile SDKs, the bot is the first responder for the conversation and interacts with the customer based on the flow designed in the bot builder.

 - The customer indicates they are unable to self-solve their issue in an agent transfer event and requests help from an agent.
-Answer Bot is removed as the first responder for the conversation.
+The bot is removed as the first responder for the conversation.

 - A ticket associated with the conversation is created.
 Any chat messaging triggers for when a visitor requests a chat fire, and Support triggers with the conditionTicket | is | Created fire.